IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_volume.rst

     Volume (ID or Name) to base volume affinity policy against; required if requesting affinity and pi_affinity_instance is not provided

+  pi_anti_affinity_instances (False, list, None)
+    List of pvmInstances to base volume anti-affinity policy against; required if requesting anti-affinity and pi_anti_affinity_volumes is not provided

+  pi_cloud_instance_id (True, str, None)
+    (Required for new resource) Cloud Instance ID - This is the service_instance_id.

+  pi_volume_name (True, str, None)
+    (Required for new resource) Volume Name to create

+  pi_volume_size (True, float, None)
+    (Required for new resource) Size of the volume in GB

+  pi_volume_type (False, str, None)
+    Type of Disk, required if pi_affinity_policy and pi_volume_pool not provided, otherwise ignored

   pi_affinity_instance (False, str, None)
     PVM Instance (ID or Name) to base volume affinity policy against; required if requesting affinity and pi_affinity_volume is not provided

   pi_anti_affinity_volumes (False, list, None)
     List of volumes to base volume anti-affinity policy against; required if requesting anti-affinity and pi_anti_affinity_instances is not provided

-  pi_cloud_instance_id (True, str, None)
-    (Required for new resource) Cloud Instance ID - This is the service_instance_id.

-  pi_volume_type (False, str, None)
-    Type of Disk, required if pi_affinity_policy and pi_volume_pool not provided, otherwise ignored

-  pi_anti_affinity_instances (False, list, None)
-    List of pvmInstances to base volume anti-affinity policy against; required if requesting anti-affinity and pi_anti_affinity_volumes is not provided

   id (False, str, None)